progdupeupl/pdp_website/README.md

  - 2 topics with 3 posts on each one.
  - 1 private topic.

-You can login with this users with their own passwords which are their usernames in lower case.
-(For example, the password of Chtaline is "chtaline".)
+You can login with these dummy users using their lowercase usernames as their respective passwords.

 ## Documentation